SURF: Summer Undergraduate Research Fellowships

 There are two types of Proposals.
 Type I is designed for students who are in the Arts and Creative Humanities and covers research-based “making” proposals.
 All other students should submit Type II proposals.

-If you are uncertain about whether Proposal Type I or Type II is most appropriate for you, please schedule an appointment with Stephanie Wallach; Director of the URO; or Brittany Allison or Richelle Bernazzoli, Assistant Directors of the URO .
+If you are uncertain about whether Proposal Type I or Type II is most appropriate for you, please schedule an appointment with Stephanie Wallach; Director of the URO; Brittany Allison, Assistant Director; or Richelle Bernazzoli, Associate Director.